Craig Berube: St. Louis Blues

+Toronto Maple Leafs

+Following the 2023–24 season, Berube was hired as head coach of the Toronto Maple Leafs on May 17, 2024, replacing Sheldon Keefe.

 Personal life

-Berube is of First Nations descent.
-During his time coaching the Flyers, he and Buffalo Sabres head coach Ted Nolan were the only head coaches in the NHL of First Nations ancestry.
-On November 21, 2013, Berube (Cree) and Nolan (Ojibwe) made history as the first time in NHL history both coaches were of First Nations descent.
+Berube is of Métis and Cree descent.
+During his time coaching the Flyers, he and Buffalo Sabres head coach Ted Nolan (Ojibwe) were the only head coaches in the NHL with First Nations ancestry, and on November 21, 2013, they became the first Indigenous head coaches to coach for opposing teams in the same game.